Hospitals & Birth Centers bring you . . .

 • Roadmap handout with age-appropriate clickable links.
 Sample links: Why Breastfeed?
 Birth, Two Weeks, One Month, Four Months

-• Age-appropriate parent story and HUGs Around the World Lullabies (teach child development and breastfeeding)
+• Age-appropriate parent story and HUGs Around the World Lullabies (teaching child development and breastfeeding information)

 • Award-winning 18-minute video: Understanding and Caring for Your Newborn (Trailer below.)